molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_management.md

 ## Configure DataSHIELD containers

-To analyse data, users must choose a datashield profile.
+To analyse data, users must choose a datashield container.
 Armadillo owners can use the web user interface to configure new containers.
 Assuming you installed docker you can also start/stop these images.
 Alternatively you can use docker-compose for that.
 We recommend selecting one of the DataSHIELD standard containers.

 ## End users can use Armadillo as any other DataSHIELD server